Inna: 2008–2011: Hot and I Am the Club Rocker

 Inna's debut single, "Hot", was sent to Romanian radio stations in August 2008.
 It topped the Romanian charts that winter, prompting her to be booked at Romanian nightclubs.
 The track was also commercially successful throughout Europe, and topped Billboard's Hot Dance Airplay chart in early 2010.
+It was part of a broader movement in which several Romanian popcorn songs would experience success internationally, promopting the genre to become mainstream.
 "Love" (2009) was released as Inna's second single, reaching number four in Romania.
 The singer received the first nominations of her career at the 2009 Eska Music Awards in Poland for "Hot".
 Her Romanian label, Roton, signed a contract with the American label Ultra Records in April 2009.

 Inna collaborated with Romanian musician Bogdan Croitoru on her follow-up single, "Déjà Vu" (2009), which they released under pseudonyms (Bob Taylor and Anni) before revealing their true identities after a period of speculation.
 The single was as commercially successful as its predecessors.
 Inna had her second number-one hit in Romania with "Amazing", her fourth single, in 2009.
 The song was originally written by Play & Win for Romanian singer Anca Badiu, who later complained they had "stolen" it.
 Inna's debut studio album, Hot, was released in August 2009 and also included the last single "10 Minutes" (2010).
 The record was commercially successful and was certified Gold in Romania and Platinum in France.
 As of December 2011, it had sold 500,000 copies worldwide.
 Inna was the Best Romanian Act at the 2009 and 2010 MTV Europe Music Awards, the first Romanian artist to win the award in two consecutive years.
 In 2010, she was also nominated for Best European Act.